jordyn-knock/Sustainabite/README.md

 THUS, leading to the Sustainabite!
 Users are able to snap a quick image of their ingredients, pantry or refridgerator, fill out a few preferences on cuisine and cooking time and yield a few recipes to optimize the ingredients they have at home.

 ## How we built it
-We built a mobile app based on a Kaggle dataset of 500,000 unique recipes.
+We built a website based on a Kaggle dataset of 500,000 unique recipes.

 IMAGE DETECTION
--> Integrating **CLIP by OpenAI**, the model understands images and text in conjunction, enabling identification -> Pulls ingredients from a list of 500+ common ingredients
+-> Integrating **CLIP by OpenAI**, the model understands images and text in conjunction, enabling identification -> Pulls ingredients from a list of 500+ common ingredients -> Fine tuned on the common data base

 OVERARCHING AI MODEL (code name: botboclaat)
 -> Trained on **retrieving a recipe** based on the following user inputs